dotnet/docs-maui/docs/platform-integration/includes/ios-PresentationSourceBounds.md

 > [!IMPORTANT]
 > This section only applies to iOS.

-When requesting a share or opening launcher on iOS, you can present it in a popover.
+When requesting a share or opening launcher on iPadOS, you can present it in a popover.
 This specifies where the popover will appear and point an arrow directly to.
 This location is often the control that launched the action.
 You can specify the location using the <xref:Microsoft.Maui.ApplicationModel.OpenFileRequest.PresentationSourceBounds> property:

 ```csharp
 await Share.RequestAsync(new ShareFileRequest